Cognigy/Documentation/docs/en/docs/ai/flow-nodes/node-usage.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.26.0-blue.svg)]({{config.site_url}})

-There is a possibility to create a new Flow from a node's execution branch.
-Any node from which the creation of *Child Flow* is possible, will have the option **Create Flow from Branch** in its context menu.
+It is possible to create a new Flow from a Node's execution branch.
+Any Node that can create a *Child Flow* will have the option **Create Flow from Branch** within its context menu.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/flow-nodes/images/create-flow-from-children.png" width="100%" />